coolguydork/amsco-ap-world-history-study-guide-companion/Unit-5.7/Connections.md

 The global banking system, transnational corporations, and free-trade ideology of the 19th century laid the infrastructure for 20th-century economic globalization.

 **Economic [[Concept Notes/Imperialism\|Imperialism]] [[Unit-6.5/Economic Imperialism Overview|Economic Imperialism Overview]]** ← not yet built
-De Beers, Unilever, HSBC — all the transnational companies in Topic 5.7 were instruments of economic imperialism.
-Topic 6.5 examines this relationship systematically: how industrial capitalism drove the conquest and economic subordination of non-European regions.
+De Beers, Unilever, HSBC — all the transnational companies in Topic 5.7 were instruments of economic imperialism. [[Unit-6.5/Economic Imperialism Overview|Topic 6.5]] examines this relationship systematically: how industrial capitalism drove the conquest and economic subordination of non-European regions.

 ---